 Take this highly effective Vitality formula when you encounter impotence and low kidney energy, including low back pain and fatigue.
 Dong Quai nourishes the blood and, in combination with Knotweed and Cayenne Pepper, improves blood flow.
 Panax Ginseng and Licorice promote Qi circulation.
 Horny Goat Weed nurtures the kidneys.
 Yohimbe increases blood flow to the sexual area.
 This well balanced formula nourishes both yin and yang and improves both Blood and Qi, as well as helping the immune system and balancing hormones in the body.

-Take this highly effective formula when you encounter fatigue, impotence, or other symptoms of low kidney energy.
+Vitality can also help when you encounter fatigue, impotence, or other symptoms of low kidney energy.
 Helps with chronic fatigue.
 Nourishes the blood and improves blood flow.
 Helps with low sexual energy.

 Use For: Chronic Fatigue, Fatigue, Kidneys, Qi (enhance), Sexual Energy (men)